ZeroTwoModz/NULL/README.md

 # HOW TO RUN IT ON WINDOWS
 Open exe file

+# INTERNET IS NOT GETTING ATTACKED WHY?
+Because you don't have enough MBPS so i recommend try running it on vps :)

 # READ THIS BEFORE USING THIS TOOL

 NULL was created for educational purposes only ;)